7h30th3r0n3/Evil-M5Project/README.md

 ----------------------------------------------------------

 ## Installation

 ### M5burner
 1. Connect your device to your computer.
 2. Download M5burner in UIFLOW FIRMWARE BURNING TOOL section : [M5Stack Download Center](https://docs.m5stack.com/en/download)
 3. Place the necessary SD file content at the root of SD card.
-(This is needed to access all the files of the project).
+(This is needed to access all the files of the project).⚠️ the SD-Card-Folder files now need to be in a folder named evil at root of the sd card ⚠️
 4. Type "evil-" in search bar and check for the device you have.
 5. Click download and flash.